-It is a disorder caused by the removal of a small portion of chromosome 22.
+It is a disorder caused by removing a small portion of chromosome 22.
 It occurs near the center of the chromosome in a place designated as q11.2.

 DiGeorge syndrome encompasses the following disorders phenotypically, which is also known by several other names: